 - WGS 84 / UTM Zone 10N - submitted in Easting, Northing, Height

-- WGS84 - submitted in Latitude, Longitude, Height above the ellipsoid in meters
+- WGS84 - submitted in Latitude, Longitude, and Height above the ellipsoid in meters.

-- Once all information has been entered, click DONE (button will turn green when ready).
+Once all information has been entered, click DONE.

 Network RTK observations must be previously collected using the Skycatch NTRIP logger following the instructions here.
-Only the photos and drone logs from the Explore1 are required in your upload, the observations collected via the NTRIP logger will already be available in the cloud.
+Only the photos and drone logs from txplore1 are required in your upload, the observations collected via the NTRIP logger will already be available in the cloud.

 Run the validation check by clicking on “Check validity of precision files” to validate your files.
-If this button is gray, please review your precision files and verify they have all been added and are the correct format.
-The PPK validation process may take about 1 to 5 minutes depending on the data.
+If this button is grey, please review your precision files and verify that they have all been added and are in the correct format.
+The PPK validation process may take about a few minutes depending on the data.